thenativeweb/thenativeweb-ux/README.md

 #### 2. Running the tests with UI and in slow motion

 The second option is to verify that all the pupeteer commands are executed succesfully which is much easier to do when puppeteer is not running in headless mode.
 Set the environment variable `DEBUG` to `true`.
-This will start Puppeteer in non-headless mode and slow down each operation.
+This will start puppeteer in non-headless mode and slow down each operation.

 ```shell
 $ DEBUG=true npx roboter test --type integration